What is Cracked Tooth Syndrome? Symptoms, Causes, and Treatment for Better Oral Health

 Have you ever experienced a sharp pain in your teeth that seems to come and go without warning?
 You may have cracked tooth syndrome (CTS).

-Let’s take a closer look at what causes this condition and how it can be treated.
+Let’s examine what causes this condition and how it can be treated.

 What is Cracked Tooth Syndrome?

-Cracked Tooth Syndrome is an umbrella term for various types of cracks that can occur in teeth due to a wide range of causes.
-Generally, such cracks extend from the chewing surface of the tooth towards its root, although they may have other shapes as well.
+Cracked Tooth Syndrome is an umbrella term for various cracks that can occur in teeth due to multiple causes.
+Generally, such cracks extend from the chewing surface of the tooth towards its root, although they may also have other shapes.

-This type of crack is difficult to detect without proper diagnostic tools and, in many cases, can reduce the overall integrity of the tooth, making it more prone to further damage or even complete disintegration.
+This type of crack is difficult to detect without proper diagnostic tools and, in many cases, can reduce the tooth’s overall integrity, making it more prone to further damage or even complete disintegration.

-The risk associated with cracked teeth increases when it induces nerve damage or infection, and dental treatments are necessary in order to restore oral health.
+Cracked teeth can cause nerve damage or infection, increasing the risk of infection, and dental treatments are necessary to restore oral health.

 There are five main types of cracked teeth: